How To Get a Lawyer Retainer Fee Refund in a Few Easy Steps

 How To Get a Retainer Refund With Your Robot Lawyer

 If your lawyer decides to ignore you and declines your refund request, you can turn to DoNotPay for help.
 We can get you a refund from anyone, even companies that don’t give refunds.
 You have a 98% chance of successfully getting a refund with us by your side.
-Open our app in any web browser and do the following:
+Open our app in any and do the following:

 - Log in to your DoNotPay account

-- Click on the Chargeback Instantly option
+- Click on the File a Chargeback option

 - Give your bank details and the name of the lawyer to the chatbot